Reach Code Exploration

 How much of Truckee’s electricity comes from fossil fuels?

 Though the U.S. grid is only 17% renewable, most of our electricity in Truckee is provided by the Truckee Donner Public Utility District (TDPUD), which sources 60-65% of its energy from renewable sources.
-This amount is anticipated to reach 70% by the end of 2022.
-The TDPUD is a community-owned, not for profit, locally governed public power and water utility.
+The TDPUD is a community-owned, not-for-profit, locally governed public power and water utility.
 Their electricity is transmitted through NV Energy’s infrastructure but is not sourced from NV Energy.

 The TDPUD sources energy from the following Utah Associated Municipal Power System (UAMPS) projects: Horse Butte Wind, Pleasant Valley Wind, Vejo Heat Recovery, Payson Natural Gas, and Red Mesa Solar (2023).
 TDPUD also has contracts or purchase power agreements with Western Area Power Administration (WAPA, Stampede hydropower), Truckee Carson Irrigation District (TCID, hydropower), and City of Murray, UT (landfill gas).
 The rest of TDPUD’s energy (which is unspecified in source) is purchased through the UAMPS pool and market.